Do we still have to keep the Old Testament law, as Matthew 5:18-19 seems to suggest?

 What was Jesus talking about?

 So in light of these other Bible verses, what was Jesus talking about in Matthew 5:18-19?
-These two verses are actually part of a longer section (Matthew 5:17-48) in which Jesus teaches about what it means to “fulfil” the Law and the Prophets (the entire Old Testament).
+These two verses are actually part of a longer section (Matthew 5:17-48) in which Jesus teaches about what it means to “fulfill” the Law and the Prophets (the entire Old Testament).
 The religious leaders of Jesus’ day paid special attention to obeying, or “keeping”, the strict legal sense of the 631 commandments laid out in the first five books of the Bible.
 One of their concerns about Jesus is that He didn’t appear to obey these laws in the same way that they did (Matthew 12:1-2, 12:10-12; Mark 2:23-27, 3:1-6, 7:1-5; Luke 13:10-17; John 5:2-18).

-Jesus came to fulfil the Scriptures
+Jesus came to fulfill the Scriptures

 In Matthew 5:17-19 Jesus affirms the enduring nature and authority of the Scriptures very clearly.
-In fact, He announces that He came to fulfil the Scriptures – which point the way to Him as God’s promised Messiah (See Luke 24:25-44; John 5:39-46).
+In fact, He announces that He came to fulfill the Scriptures – which point to Him as God’s promised Messiah (See Luke 24:25-44; John 5:39-46).
 This is reinforced when Jesus links the Scriptures with the idea of “all” being accomplished (Matthew 5:18).
 As we know from John 19:30; Galatians 4:4-5; Ephesians 1:10; Colossians 1:15-20; and Hebrews 1:1-4, this promise of all things being accomplished was fulfilled in Jesus’ life, death and resurrection.